rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 #### Birthdays
 Focus on celebrations and importance.

 - **Do you usually celebrate your birthdays?**
-  Yes, I celebrate with a small gathering of family and friends, usually over dinner.
-It's a chance to reflect on the year and enjoy good company.
+Yes, I usually celebrate my birthday every year.
+I prefer small gatherings with family or close friends and sometimes have a meal or a cake to mark the occasion.

 - **How did you celebrate your last birthday?**
-  For my last birthday, I had a picnic in the park with close friends, complete with cake and games.
-It was simple but memorable.
+For my last birthday, I invited a few friends over to my house.
+We ate homemade food, played some board games, and had a chocolate cake.
+It was simple but a lot of fun because I spent it with people I care about.

 - **Which birthdays are the most important ones in your country?**
-  In my country, the 18th and 21st birthdays are milestones, often marked with big parties to celebrate adulthood.
-Elderly birthdays like 60th are also honored with family reunions.
+The most important birthdays in my country are usually a child’s first birthday and milestone ages like eighteen or twenty-one, when someone legally becomes an adult.
+These are often celebrated with bigger parties and special traditions.

 - **Do you think children should celebrate their birthdays with a party?**
-  Yes, parties help children feel special and create happy memories.
-However, they don't have to be extravagant—just fun and inclusive.
+Yes, I think children should celebrate their birthdays with a party if possible.
+Parties make them feel special and create happy memories with their family and friends.
+It’s also a great way for children to socialize.

 - **Do you think the price of gifts is important?**
-  Not really; it's the thought that counts more than the cost.
-A meaningful, inexpensive gift can be just as appreciated.
+No, I don’t think the price of gifts is important.
+I believe what matters most is the thought and effort behind the gift.
+Simple gifts can be just as meaningful as expensive ones if they show genuine care.

 #### Books/Reading
 About habits and preferences.